-The more I brew, the more I learn and the thing I learn the most is that process control and timing is key.
+The more I brew, the more I learn and the thing I learn the most is that process control and timing are key.
 What I’m working on at the moment is improving the look of my beer, so secondary fermentation is a great way to achieve this.

 For the best results, you should rack your beer into a secondary fermenter soon after the most active stage of fermentation has finished.
 This can be as early as 2 days after pitching, but often much longer for some beers.
-Minimizing the transfer of waste material & oxygen are extremely important.
+Minimizing the transfer of waste material & oxygen is extremely important.

 As with most of the lessons we can learn as homebrewers, there is a lot more information behind the short answer above.
 So, please read on to find out everything that I’ve been learning over the last couple of months about secondary fermentation.

 New to homebrewing?
 Please feel free to read my ultimate guide to brewing beer at home and where to start.

 OK, it’s probably not the most difficult question for the average homebrewer, nor the average Joe on the street.
 Fermentation is how we get alcoholic beer, right,

 Yeah, of course, but there is also a lot finer detail which we should know as it helps us understand when to switch from the primary to the secondary fermenter.

 Lag phase – Initially when you introduce your yeast to its new environment, the wort, it needs to take time to acclimatize.
 During this stage, the yeast is trying to ensure it has enough nutrients and to use oxygen present in the wort to build up its wall structure.